almostearthling/when-command-devdocs/wizard.rst

   depending on the type of condition plugin the actual plugin is derived from.
 However it can be changed after invoking the base class constructor if the automatic setting does not fit the nature of the plugin.
+.. [#pluginnameimport] Note that the provided plugin development templates also import the ``plugin_name`` module function, so that it is possible to automatically derive the plugin *base name* from the file name itself instead of having to specify it.
+The same yields for both task and condition definition plugins.